 The occupation of Alexandria by Union troops forever changed the social, cultural and economic fabric of the old seaport town.
 For four years, Alexandria was an occupied city, enduring the longest military occupation by Union troops of any town during the conflict.
 We are fortunate to have a number of first-person accounts of this trying period of Alexandria’s history.
-The following accounts, in the public domain, include dramatic excerpts from the diary of a secessionist housewife who fled Alexandria as Union troops arrived; a letter from a head nurse at one of the many hospitals; the writings of an English journalist and an American war correspondent; and selections from The Local News, Alexandria’s wartime newspaper.
+The following accounts, in the public domain, include dramatic excerpts from the diaries of relief worker Julia Wilbur, and of a secessionist housewife who fled Alexandria as Union troops arrived; a letter from a head nurse at one of the many hospitals; the writings of an English journalist and an American war correspondent; and selections from The Local News, Alexandria’s wartime newspaper.

 Diary of a Southern Refugee During the War